IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/DemoGuidance.md

 Whether for a client, a session at a conference, or performing your Stand and Deliver, preparation for a demonstration is critical.
 Included are both general demonstration guidance and helpful tips for using {{offering.name}} and the IBM Technology Zone (ITZ) environment that is associated with the {{learningplan.name}} learning plan.

 ## General demonstration guidance
 Knowing the audience that you are presenting to is critical.
-Having a basic understanding of a client's business and their challenges enables you to customize the conversation so it resonates with the audience.
-It is also important to understand the roles of the individuals in the audience to know the at what level of technical detail to present.
+Having a basic understanding of a client's business and their challenges enables you to customize the conversation, so it resonates with the audience.
+It is also important to understand the roles of the individuals in the audience to know at what level of technical detail to present.

 In addition, it is always a good idea to: